photoprism/photoprism-docs/docs/getting-started/using-https.md

 !!! tldr ""
     Our examples use the new `docker compose` command by default.
 If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.

+[^1]: We may receive a credit when you sign up through our link, which helps us fund the project infrastructure.